 Furthermore, international contractors can be much less expensive than domestic contractors while still delivering the same quality of work as a domestic contractor.

 As with anything, there are also disadvantages to working with W-9 & W-8 contractors.
 One of the most significant disadvantages is the tax and regulatory requirements that must be followed.

 For independent contractors within the US, most companies must collect a Form W-9 from each contractor they work with.
 Although the form itself is not that complex to fill in, you still need to keep track of it and store it in a safe place, either digitally or in a physical paper copy.
-Paper copies also raise the risk-question of, what if there is a fire?
+Paper copies also raise the risk question of, what if there is a fire?

 For independent contractors outside of the US, a Form W-8BEN (or W-8BEN-E, if you’re working with a company) must be collected off of each contractor.
-This form is slightly longer, and requires the person filling it out to determine the tax treaty status of the country they live in with the United States, among other things.
+This form is slightly longer and requires the person filling it out to determine the tax treaty status of the country they live in with the United States, among other things.
 The tax treaty status stipulates whether the payer needs to withhold tax from the payment to the contractor.
-It is important to get this right, otherwise you could owe the IRS this withholding tax out of pocket.
-Again, these forms must be collected and stored somewhere safely.
+It is important to get this right, otherwise, you could owe the IRS this withholding tax out of pocket.
+Again, these forms must be collected and stored somewhere safe.

 Okay, so now we’re halfway through the process.

 Next comes the end of the tax year.

 At the end of the tax year, your company must generate a 1099-MISC (soon to be replaced by 1099-NEC for the tax year 2020) form for eachW9 contractor you paid (more than $600 in the year, in most cases), send the contractor that completed form by postal mail or electronically (this is the contractor’s choice, not the employer), and send a report to the IRS summarizing all of 1099s they generated for the tax year.